Context menu

 - Paste but maintain date and time

-The first action will respect the select date and time but the appointment will be pasted on the resource that was assigned to the cut or copied appointment.
-The other two will inverse this logic and will apply the selected resource but not necessarily the date and/or the time slot that was selected.
+The first action respects the selected date and time but pastes the appointment on the resource that was assigned to the cut or copied appointment.
+The other two invert this logic: they apply the selected resource but not necessarily the selected date and/or time slot.

 Copy/Paste shortcut keysโ

-Here is handy overview of the keyboard shortcut keys regarding the copy and paste features in the planning board:
+Here is an overview of the keyboard shortcuts for the copy and paste features in the planning board:

 Split appointmentsโ